pyni/handeye_calibration_with_depth_camera/README.md

 2. catkin_make all the packages

 # Preparation of calibration plate (Here i have uploaded the prepared data: that is calibblockthird.obj in our package)
-One way to get the point clouds of calibration plate is sampling using pcl tools: "pcl_mesh_sampling"
+One way to get the point clouds of calibration plate is sampling using pcl tools: "pcl_mesh_sampling", the you can trim the mesh points if you want using meshlab.

 Then you should move the coordinate system of the calibration plate in the center of the bottom like this, otherwise the pose estimation algorithm may be wrong: